apache/shardingsphere/docs/document/content/features/governance/management/registry-center.en.md

 ### /states/datanodes

-It is able to orchestrate read-write split replica database, delete or disable data dynamically.
+It is able to orchestrate replica database, delete or disable data dynamically.

 ## Operation Guide